Yuridsm/imonstergram/README.md

 The `iMonstergram` project aims to create a social network for monsters.
 Here, you can have your favorite monster, like these `Leanne Graham`, `Kurtis Weissnat` or `Clementina DuBuque`.
-Hey, I invite you to choose your favorite, kind and likeable monster.
+Hey, I invite you to choose your favorite, kind and likeable monster by searching in search box :).

 * API used: https://jsonplaceholder.typicode.com/